Permutree sorting: Structure of accepted reduced words

-Observe that a given permutation~$\pi$ may admit both accepted and rejected reduced expressions.
-For instance, the (non-simple) transposition~${(j-1 \;\; j+1)}$ has reduced expressions~$s_j \cdot s_{j-1} \cdot s_j$ accepted by~$\automatonU(j)$ and~$s_{j-1} \cdot s_j \cdot s_{j-1}$ rejected by~$\automatonU(j)$.
-However, \cref{prop:prefixesReducedExpressions,prop:algorithm,prop:sameStateAcceptedReducedExpressions} below show that the set of accepted reduced expressions satisfies the following three principles: \begin{itemize} \item \textbf{Who can do more can do less!} --- The set of accepted reduced words is closed by~prefix. \item \textbf{When health goes, everything goes!} --- If $\pi$ admits an accepted reduced expression, then $\pi$ admits an accepted reduced expression starting with any descent that remains in the healthy states. \item \textbf{All roads lead to Rome!} --- All accepted reduced expressions for~$\pi$ end at the same~state. \end{itemize}
+Observe that a given permutation~$\pi$ may admit both accepted and rejected reduced words.
+For instance, the (non-simple) transposition~${(j-1 \;\; j+1)}$ has reduced words~$s_j \cdot s_{j-1} \cdot s_j$ accepted by~$\automatonU(j)$ and~$s_{j-1} \cdot s_j \cdot s_{j-1}$ rejected by~$\automatonU(j)$.
+However, \cref{prop:prefixesReducedExpressions,prop:algorithm,prop:sameStateAcceptedReducedExpressions} below show that the set of accepted reduced words satisfies the following three principles: \begin{itemize} \item \textbf{Who can do more can do less!} --- The set of accepted reduced words is closed by~prefix. \item \textbf{When health goes, everything goes!} --- If $\pi$ admits an accepted reduced word, then $\pi$ admits an accepted reduced word starting with any descent that remains in the healthy states. \item \textbf{All roads lead to Rome!} --- All accepted reduced words for~$\pi$ end at the same~state. \end{itemize}

 \begin{proposition} The set of reduced words accepted by~$\automatonU(j)$ (resp.~$\automatonD(j)$) is closed by prefix. \end{proposition}

 \begin{proof} This immediately follows from the fact that the set of reduced words is closed by prefix, and that the set of accepting states of~$\automatonU(j)$ is connected and contains the initial state. \end{proof}